St Augustine's Church, Even Swindon: Construction and architecture

+Interior

-The font is an exact replica of the fine Norman font at St Leonard's Church Stanton Fitzwarren.
+The font is an exact replica of the fine Norman font at St Leonard's Church, Stanton Fitzwarren.
 It is divided into ten compartments, each with a Latin inscription.
 The first, Eclesia stands for the church – and the carving is of the crowned Divine Bride, holding the sacred chalice and killing evil (depicted as a serpent) with the stem of the cross.
 The second compartment, inscribed Cherubim shows a six winged cherubim, with its eyes covered to show its spiritual nature.
 The Cherubim holds a sword to show it is guardian of the Church.

 The other eight compartments show eight crowned knights holding shields and weapons.
 These represent the goodly Christian Virtues and they are depicted dwarfing figures, which represent the evil vices fighting in the baptised soul.
 Details of these remaining compartments are: